-• Department of Mental Health, Bureau of Mental Health - OVR is currently implementing a statewide provision of services for individuals with severe mental illness.
-In 2018, a formalized agreement between the Mississippi Department of Rehabilitation Services, Office of Vocational Rehabilitation and the Mississippi Department of Mental Health, Bureau of Mental Health.
+• Department of Mental Health-Bureau of Mental Health - OVR has implemented a statewide provision of services for individuals with severe mental illness.
+Beginning in 2018 to present, a formalized agreement between the Mississippi Department of Rehabilitation Services, Office of Vocational Rehabilitation and the Mississippi Department of Mental Health-Bureau of Mental Health.
+This agreement was updated in 2021.